theolivenbaum/resin/README.md

 ### Resin.Search

-Framework for querying and maintaining a full-text index of your business data.
+Query and maintain a full-text index of your business data.

 ### Resin.SearchServer

-A JSON HTTP API
+Query your data with a JSON HTTP API

 ### Resin.Cli

-A commandline tool for reading, writing and analyzing indices.
+Read, write and analyze your index with a commandline tool.

 ## Some use cases

 - a disk-based replacement to your in-memory business entity cache
 - a training data vector store
 - a index of your data
-- a component of a distributed database
+- a distributed database
 - a framework for experimenting with scoring models
 - a big data analysis tool
 - a search engine